Types of Human Subjects Review

 Under the full review procedure, this type of review is first determined by the IRB chairperson after careful examination of the application submitted.
 For the research to be approved, it must receive the approval of a majority of those members present at the meeting.
 The PI may be requested to attend a full board meeting to discuss the proposal and answer questions posed by the IRB.
 A typical full review may take between 1-3 months before a decision is rendered.

-Please submit one (1) hard copy with original signature(s) and eight (8) hard copies of the IRB Application with all accompanying materials (i.e., Informed Consent Form, instrumentation, debriefing statement).
-Please submit the IRB applications to Siena Hall, Room 219 in care of Alfredo Medina.
+Please submit one (1) hard copy with original signature(s) of the IRB Application with all accompanying materials (i.e., Informed Consent Form, instrumentation/survey, NIH Certificate of Completion, debriefing statement).
+Please submit IRB applications to Siena Hall, Room 202.